etnperlong/firefly-iii-mcp/README.md

 4. Go to Settings > Variables.
 5. Add the `FIREFLY_III_BASE_URL` and `FIREFLY_III_PAT` as secret variables.

-### Run the MCP Server Locally
+### Run the MCP Server Locally from Source

 > [!NOTE]
-> For production use, it is recommended that the MCP server is deployed to Cloudflare Workers.
+> For production use, it is recommended to use the NPM package or deploy to Cloudflare Workers.

 1. Clone the repository:
     ```bash